OpenTestJig/WorstCaseStackAnalyser/README.md

 NOTE: This is an initial release so it is highly **experimental**!

----

 This little tool statically analyzes the stack requirements of your C programs.
 It is intended to be used on embedded projects.

+---

+## Requirements
 In order for the tool to work you need to ensure the following:
     * Have Python 3
     * Build your codebase with arm-none-eabi-gcc
     * Compile with -fstackusage and -fdump-rtl-dfinish
     * DO NOT ENABLE Link Time Optimization

-## Usage:
+## Usage
     `python3 WorstCaseStackAnalyzer.py directory1 [directory2] [...]`

 Simply point this tool to your build directory and it will analyze the data for you.